Universal Approximation of Dynamical Systems by Semi-Autonomous Neural ODEs and Applications: Introduction

 The theoretical study of NODEs extends outside the realm of controllability.
 Without the claim of being exhaustive, we recall the works \cite{massaroli2020dissecting, sander2022residual}, dealing with the formalization of the nature of NODEs as limits of ResNets, as well as \cite{geshkovski2022turnpike}, concerning with the long-time behavior of such equations and the dependence of their approximation properties on the final time $T$.
 Another notable contribution in this field is the work by Osher et al. \cite{elamvazhuthi2022neural}, which demonstrates the UAP of the transport equation corresponding to NODEs.
 They show that solutions of the continuity equation can be approximated by NODEs with piecewise constant training weights to achieve an arbitrary degree of closeness.

-The main technique utilized in our article relies on the universal approximation property of shallow neural networks (shallow NNs), a well-studied topic in the literature.
+The main technique utilized in our article relies on the universal approximation property of shallow NNs, a well-studied topic in the literature.
 The first result can be traced back to the Wiener Tauberian Theorem \cite[Thm.\@ II]{wiener1932tauberian} in 1932, which covers a large class of activation functions.
 The UAP of Sigmoidal shallow NNs was demonstrated in the celebrated work \cite{CYB} in 1989.
 Extensions to multilayer perceptrons were made in \cite{hornik1991approximation}.
 A general UAP result for non-polynomial activation functions, including ReLU, was established in \cite{leshno1993multilayer}.
 For a comprehensive summary of universal approximation results over the past century, see \cite{pinkus}.

 Regarding quantitative results, the approximation rate in the $\mathbb{L}^2$ sense for Sigmoidal shallow NNs was investigated for functions in spectral Barron spaces in \cite{barron1993universal}.
 Recent work \cite{ma2022barron} extends this result to the ReLU activation function, and sharper bounds on this approximation are proved in \cite{siegel2024sharp}.
 For precise estimates in the high-order Sobolev sense with the ReLU$^k$ activation function, see \cite{li2024two,li2024function}.
-For an estimate in the $\mathbb{L}^{\infty}$ sense, see \cite{bach2017breaking}.
-We refer to \cite{devore2021neural} for a good summary of these quantitative approximation results.
+The $\mathbb{L}^\infty$-approximation rate for ReLU networks plays a central role in the proof of Theorem~\ref{th:rates}, where we rely on the result from \cite{klusowski2018approximation}.
+A more precise approximation rate is provided in \cite{siegel2023optimal}, which yields a sharper convergence rate as discussed in Remark~\ref{rem:approx}.
+We refer to \cite{devore2021neural} for a good summary of quantitative approximation results.